 “The main thing is the whole thing.
 Which is why it seems to me that although Glacier lacks a logo-like defining attraction, it perhaps better than any other place defines the general purpose and value of our National Park System…a monument to the underlying forces of nature, not to the unusual features of it.”Life Magazine

 Glacier National Park, located in northern Montana, captures the imagination of visitors thanks to its stunning “supermodel” alpine scenery, its outstanding hiking (voted best in the country), and its (sadly) disappearing glaciers.
 Come visit GNP with us to see what all the hullabaloo is about!
-Please note that due to limited permits for guided hikes, in 2023 this tour is offered only via this August 24 – 28 public tour and to private groups of eight or more.
+Please note that due to limited permits for guided hikes, in 2024 this tour is offered only via this August 24 – 28 public tour and to private groups of eight or more.

-This is a trip for hikers, by hikers.
+This Glacier National Park Hiking Vacation is for hikers, by hikers.
 And although we can’t even come close to covering the more than 700 miles of hiking trails in the park, our days here are mostly devoted to wandering the best trails in the park.
 You need not carry more than a daypack with water, snacks, and an extra layer or two.
 You will have a professional Travel Montana guide with you on this five-day exploration of Glacier National Park plus, on two of those days, an additional professional Glacier Park mountain guide.
 All our trip leaders are extremely knowledgeable about the area’s flora, fauna, and geography — adding a richness to your days you wouldn’t be able to create on your own.